antarctica/bas-base-images/README.md

 [Provisioning](#provisioning).

 **Note:** Ideally the root user should not be able to login remotely, and should not be used directly.
-Instead per-user accounts should be used and granted sudo rights.
+Instead per-user accounts granted sudo rights should be used.

 ## Usage